 AEMO operates Conformance Monitoring software (Compmon) to assist with the management of the non-conformance process.
 Compmon operates continuously in AEMO control rooms.
 Conformance calculations are initiated immediately following each dispatch calculation.
-Each conformance calculation is relevant to the previous dispatch interval but calculated at a time when both the Dispatch Targets for that DI and the final actual megawatt values for that DI are known.
+Each conformance calculation is relevant to the previous trading interval but calculated at a time when both the Dispatch Targets for that trading interval and the final actual megawatt values for that trading interval are known.